DSA

 - no cycle: A tree should not have a cycle

-- This is can be done using DFS as mentioned in this Algo Monster Medium article.
+- The validation can be done using DFS as mentioned in this Algo Monster Medium article.

 Mathematical concepts